roc-streaming/roc-droid/docs/architecture_ui.md

     * `Flutter Component`: Standard components from the Flutter SDK.

-    Fragment vs. Component
+    Page vs. Component

-    It's important to understand the difference between a fragment and a component:
+    It's important to understand the difference between a page and a component:

-    * `Fragment`: Responsible for communication with specific data (models or defined data).
+    * `Page`: Responsible for communication with specific data (models or defined data).
 However, it is not responsible for a specific representation; this task is delegated to the components.

     * `Component`: Not tied to specific data—it receives data from above and does not interact with models.
 It is responsible for implementing a specific representation, such as styles and responses to clicks.

     > **Note:** In our code, custom component classes are prefixed with `roc` to distinguish them from standard components.
 Other types of widgets do not have a special prefix.

-    > **Note:** In some frameworks, an entity similar to a fragment is called a `widget`.
-We use the term `fragment` for clarity (like in Android SDK).

 ## Widget tree